Creede, Colorado: Arts and culture

-The fork was commissioned by Keith Siddel as a birthday present for his wife, Denise Dutwiler, owner of the local Cascada Bar & Grill.
+The fork was commissioned by Keith Siddel as a birthday present for his wife, Denise Dutwiler.
 Siddel hired two local artists, Chev and Ted Yund, to create the structure.
 The fork was designed specifically to out-measure the Giant Fork in Springfield, Missouri, which previously held the record of being the longest fork in the United States at a length of 35 feet.